Tap here to get 5 Secrets to Stress Free Dinners

 • Top the bottom of the rolls with roast beef, then top with the sautéed vegetables.
 Add the cheese.
 Top with the top half of the dinner rolls.

-• Cover the dish with aluminum foil and bake for 10 minutes.
+• Cover the dish with aluminum foil and bake for 15 minutes.
 Remove the foil and bake for 10 to 15 more minutes or until the cheese is fully melted.
-(It took mine 15 minutes for the cheese in the middle to get melted.

 Serving: 1slider Calories: 367kcal (18%) Carbohydrates: 38.3g (13%) Protein: 20.2g (40%) Fat: 16.1g (25%) Saturated Fat: 11g (69%) Polyunsaturated Fat: 0.6g Monounsaturated Fat: 2.7g Cholesterol: 52.1mg (17%) Sodium: 626.3mg (27%) Potassium: 578.9mg (17%) Fiber: 4.2g (18%) Sugar: 1.6g (2%) Vitamin A: 577.5IU (12%) Vitamin C: 8.7mg (11%) Calcium: 256.6mg (26%) Iron: 3.3mg (18%)